bitcoin-s/bitcoin-s/docs/node/node.md

 Here is an example of constructing a neutrino node and registering a callback so you can be notified of an event.

 To run the example, we need a bitcoind binary that has neutrino support.
-Unforunately bitcoin core has not merged neutrino p2p network support yet ([pr here](https://github.com/bitcoin/bitcoin/pull/16442)) which means that we have built a custom binary and host it ourselves.
-You need to make sure to run `sbt downloadBitcoind` and then look for the `bitcoind` binary with neutrino support in `$HOME/.bitcoin-s/binaries/bitcoind/bitcoin-0.18.99/`.
-This binary is built from the open PR on bitcoin core.
+Bitcoin Core only has p2p neutrino support as of version 0.21.0.
+You will need to use a version of Bitcoin Core at least as old as 0.21.0.
+For your node to be able to service these filters you will need set `blockfilterindex=1` and `peerblockfilters=1` in your `bitcoin.conf` file.

 ```scala mdoc:invisible
 import akka.actor.ActorSystem